Stream

 • Generate a transcript and closed captions for the language spoken in a video in SharePoint, Teams, or OneDrive.

-• Manually add chapters, letting a viewer jump right to the part of the audio/video file they want.
+• Manually add chapters, letting a viewer jump to the content of interest.

 • Collaborate with comments, just like with any other Microsoft 365 document.